 Include in SLICE/BLOCK template:

+Drafter’s Note: Over the term of this Agreement, if a customer changes its purchase obligation to Slice/Block pursuant to section 11, retain March 31 in the first paragraph, but update the year.

 Pursuant to section 5.3 of this Agreement, BPA shall calculate «Customer Name»’s Slice Percentage for each Fiscal Year of the Rate Period.
-If «Customer Name»’s Slice Percentage calculated for any Fiscal Year would exceed 0.5% of the Tier 1 System Resources for the applicable year, then BPA shall reduce «Customer Name»’s Slice Percentage for such year equal to 0.5%.
+BPA shall calculate the de minimis threshold applicable to «Customer Name» and update section 1 of Exhibit K with «Customer Name»’s applicable threshold, and Slice Percentage, by March 31, 2028.
+If «Customer Name»’s Slice Percentage calculated for any Fiscal Year would exceed «Customer Name»’s de minimis threshold percentage of the Tier 1 System Resources for the applicable year, then BPA shall reduce «Customer Name»’s Slice Percentage for such year to equal such de minimis threshold percentage.
 For any Fiscal Year that BPA reduces «Customer Name»’s Slice Percentage to comply with this section 21.8, «Customer Name»’s Tier 1 Block Amount will increase by an equivalent amount pursuant to the calculation in section 4.3.

 In the event that «Customer Name»’s purchase under this Agreement results in remedial action or IRS settlement related to the tax-exempt bonds associated with Columbia Generating Station, BPA shall bill «Customer Name» and «Customer Name» shall reimburse BPA for any costs BPA determines are related to such remedial action or IRS settlement.